bvanhoewijk/AoC2025/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

 ---
+## Day 08: ⭐⭐
+- [x] Part 1: Reading is hard.
+Used itertools.combinations to get all pairs.
+Then I sort that list and process and merge the first 1000 combinations/nodes.
+- [x] Part 2: Merge until there is only one merged node.

 ## Day 07: ⭐⭐
 - [x] Part 1: BFS
 - [x] Part 2: BFS was not going to work.
 I could have tried memoization, but ended up with a "Pascals" triangle kind of approach by summing the possible paths given the previous score.